HumanoidAgents/HumanoidAgents/README.md

 3. **Lin Family** ```--map_filename ../locations/lin_family_map.yaml \
 --agent_filenames ../specific_agents/eddy_lin.json ../specific_agents/john_lin.json```

-To create your own setting, you can create your own map as well as your own characters.
+To create your own setting, you can create your own map as well as your own specific agents.
 The fields you need to fill for each can be learned from looking at the examples.

 One thing to know is that agents and map are not completely decoupled.
 For every agent_filename you specify, the name field of the agent has to be contained in the map.yaml under Agents as a key.
 This sets the initial location of the agent on the map.